Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems: Optimal MTLA

 \subsection{Problem Formulation}

-The OCP in \cref{ProbFormulation} is defined by the cost function, dynamic model and constraints.
-In order to obtain a smoother acceleration profile the problem has been defined so to minimize the predicted jerk while still following the reference trajectory.

-To take into account vehicle dynamics yet still have a simple modelling, a one degree of freedom plane model is used, meaning that road inclination and lateral dynamics are not considered.
+The OCP in \cref{ProbFormulation} to be solved is defined by the cost function, dynamic model and constraints.
+To obtain a smooth acceleration profile the problem has been defined so to minimize the predicted jerk while still following the reference trajectory.
+Concerning the dynamic model, a simplified one that is suitable for our applications is considered; a one degree of freedom plane model is used, thus neglecting road inclination and lateral dynamics.
 The input constraints limit the net maximum braking and net traction force.
 Moreover, state constraints are used to avoid passage of the vehicle with red traffic light.
-To do so the vehicle position is limited to some region of the time-space plane as shown in \cref{region_ex}.
+To do so the vehicle position is limited to some region of the time-space plane as shown in \cref{fig:region_ex}.
 It is noteworthy that only two traffic lights and one phase shift for each of them are considered.
-This is due to the fact that, having chosen the length of the prediction horizon $t_f$ equal to $6 \ s$, more than two TLs cannot be encountered in this interval and more than one phase shift cannot occur.
+This is due to the fact that, having chosen the length of the prediction horizon $t_f$ equal to $6~\text{s}$, more than two TLs cannot be encountered in this interval and more than one phase shift cannot occur.
 The length of the prediction horizon is chosen as a trade off between small enough discretization and computational effort while still guaranteeing good optimization results.